The Lion of the Moguls: Plot

 In a sacred city of Tibet, the cruel Grand Khan, who has been usurping power for 15 years, orders that Zemgali, a young woman loved by Prince Roundhito-Sing, be taken to his palace.
 The Prince frees her but she is recaptured and he must flee the country.

 On the boat which takes him to France, he falls in love with film star Anna and she convinces him to become an actor and play with her in a film.
 In Paris, the Prince is cast opposite Anna in a film about his own story.
 Anna's lover Morel, a banker who produces the film, is becoming more and more jealous and takes advantage of the Prince's naivety to make him sign a bad check for a large sum of money.
-To disarm Morel's jealousy Anna tells him she doesn't love the Prince, who is devastated when he overhears their conversation.
+To disarm Morel's jealousy Anna tells him she does not love the Prince, who is devastated when he overhears their conversation.

 The Prince goes to a dance where he gets drunk and at dawn asks a taxi driver to drive through Paris as fast as possible.
 The following day, Anna and the Prince go back to his hotel after shooting a scene where they kiss each other.
 Mad with jealously, Morel calls the police and makes a complaint about the bad check made by the Prince.
 After looking for him at the studio, the police go to the hotel.
 Meanwhile, four countrymen of the Prince have arrived in Paris and are looking for him.
 They also end up at the hotel, where a big masked ball is going on.

 Morel threatens the Prince with a gun but one of the Prince's countrymen kills him, saving the Prince, who is wounded.
 Anna and the Prince put on masks and hide among the dancers of the masked ball.
 Anna reveals to the Prince that she is his sister and how she had managed to flee when the usurper had killed the King, their father.
 The police tell the dancers that a criminal is hiding among them and request that they take off their masks.
 The Prince is identified but before the police can arrest him, one of his compatriots announce that he has come to Paris to announce that the Prince has become the new sovereign of his country following the usurper's death.
 A few months later, the Prince goes back to his country, where he solemnly marries Zemgali.